igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 The genePred table formats can be used to specify the gene track annotations for an imported genome.

-Several variations of the genePred table format are described in the FAQ titled “genePred table format” on the UCSC Genome Browser web site: [http://genome.ucsc.edu/FAQ/FAQformat#format9](http://genome.ucsc.edu/FAQ/FAQformat#format9).
+Several variations of the genePred table format are described in the FAQ titled “genePred table format” on the [UCSC website](http://genome.ucsc.edu/FAQ/FAQformat#format9).
 Downloading gene information from any of these tables creates a tab-delimited text file where the columns in the file match the columns in the table.
 Downloaded files may be zipped with a .txt.gz extension.
 Such a zipped file can be used to specify the gene track annotations for an imported genome.
 IGV looks for specific string in the filename  (case insensitive) to identify the file format:
 <table class="general" width="100%">
 	<thead>
 		<tr>